safirimontano/CRUD_SQL_server/README.md

 Nesse repositório você encontrará um CRUD (Create, Read, Update and delete) e outros comandos SQL para Microsoft SQL Server feitos com informaçõees de pilotos de fórmula 1 com algumas alterações.
 O arquivo contem a base de dados para que sejam realizadas as consultas.
+Ao final será disponibilizado um dicionário PT-EN além de uma visualização de dashboard em PowerBi que foi realizada utilizando a base de dados de exemplo.

-*In this repository you will find a CRUD (Create, Read, Update and Delete) and other SQL commands for Microsoft SQL Server made with information from formula 1 drivers with some changes.The file contains the database for queries.*
+*In this repository you will find a CRUD (Create, Read, Update and Delete) and other SQL commands for Microsoft SQL Server made with information from formula 1 drivers with some changes.The file contains the database for queries.
+At the end, a PT-EN dictionary will be made available, in addition to a dashboard view in PowerBi that was performed using the example database.*

 ## Dicas de uso
 Para conseguir realizar as QUErys é necessário que comece pelo passo 1 e 4 onde você irá criar e inserir valores em uma tabela.